Universal Translation Services

 literary translation

-It’s probably not the first thing you would think of but literary translation actually generates the most revenue out of any other type of written material.
-The following article is trying to determine why is that.
+It’s probably not the first thing you would think of, but literary Translation generates the most revenue from any other written material.
+The following article is trying to determine why it is.

-A literary translation requires special skills to be utilized in a creative yet sophisticated manner.
-There is certain expertise that needs to be connected with the literal translation in order to achieve the required goals of the English translations.
+A literary translation requires special skills to be utilized creatively yet sophisticatedly.
+Particular expertise needs to be connected with the literal Translation to achieve the necessary goals of the English translations.

-Literary translators are frequently referred to as “double agents,” because they labor for two masters, the original author, and the target language reader.
-Working with a text in its original language to produce a version in a new language is known as literary translation.
+Literary translators are called “double agents” because they labor for two masters, the original author and the target language reader.
+Working with a text in its original language to produce a version in a new language is known as literary Translation.
 If you’re looking for something to read for pleasure, you could be interested in a translation with a writing style you enjoy.
 Creativity and proficiency in the target language are needed (being a native speaker will greatly help).
 This is for European Languages and any other Foreign Languages.

 Translation has a unique and powerful ability.
-It’s how we learn to comprehend the world outside our own; that is, the world beyond our own language.
-The Latin root word for translation is latus, which is the past participle of ferre, which means “to carry.”
-In Teju Cole’s lovely metaphor, the translator is a ferry operator, transporting words from one shore to the other.
+It’s how we learn to comprehend the world outside our own- beyond our language.
+The Latin root word for Translation is latus, the past participle of ferre, which means “to carry.”
+In Teju Cole’s lovely metaphor, the translator is a ferry operator transporting words from one shore to another.

-To expand on this metaphor, imagine the translator as a ferry operator, and language as a stream.
-Ocean currents fluctuate in speed and direction, and some are more powerful than others.
-The British empire powered the English currently in previous centuries, drawing all of the Commonwealth’s boats towards it; America is the vast ocean current of our time.
+To expand on this metaphor, imagine the translator as a ferry operator and the language as a stream.
+Ocean currents fluctuate in speed and direction; some are more powerful than others.
+The British empire powered the English in previous centuries, drawing all of the Commonwealth’s boats towards it; America is the vast ocean current of our time.

-Classical Chinese was the major ocean current in East and Southeast Asia before the 19th century.
+Classical Chinese was the primary ocean current in East and Southeast Asia before the 19th century.
 Confucian values, ideas, and knowledge traveled the seas without needing a ferry operator, underpinning societies in China, Korea, Japan, and Vietnam for centuries.
-Chinese characters (hanzi / hanja / kanji) were the lingua franca of the ruling class and in diplomatic communications; without needing a ferry operator, Confucian values, ideas, and knowledge traveled the seas, underpinning societies in China, Korea, Japan, and Vietnam for centuries.
+Chinese characters (hanzi/hanja/kanji) were the lingua franca of the ruling class and in diplomatic communications; without needing a ferry operator, Confucian values, ideas, and knowledge traveled the seas, underpinning societies in China, Korea, Japan, and Vietnam for centuries.

-However, as Western imperialism spread across much of Asia and the Chinese flood subsided, translation became more important.
-The fundamental tool for the oppressed to comprehend a new, Western-defined, and frequently troubling modernity: a means for the powerless to comprehend those in power.
+However, as Western imperialism spread across much of Asia and the Chinese flood subsided, Translation became more critical.
+The fundamental tool for the oppressed to comprehend a new, Western-defined, and frequently troubling modernity: a means for the powerless to understand those in power.

 books have no borders

-Unlike other documents which have a fixed and limited target audience, a book can be read by the young or old, by males or females or any gender in between, by students or professionals alike, by black, white, or any race.
-Therefore, translation services are being used in order to offer books to a wider audience.
+Unlike other documents with a fixed and limited target audience, a book can be read by the young or old, by males or females or any gender in between, by students or professionals alike, by black, white, or any race.
+Therefore, translation services are being used to offer books to a broader audience.

-A book is not only marketed within a country but it can also be sold in different countries, thus needing more than a dozen different language pairs for translation.
-That is why literary translation makes up a large chunk of the translation industry.
+A book is not only marketed within a country but can also be sold in different countries, thus needing more than a dozen language pairs for Translation.
+Literary Translation makes up a large chunk of the translation industry.

 • How does translation affect literature?

-Translation makes it possible for people all over the world to access literature.
-If it weren’t for translation, a lot of people in the world would not have been introduced to world-class literature.
-Some may question if literature loses its essence in translation but it is worth remembering that translators have amazing writing skills.
+Translation makes it possible for people worldwide to access literature.
+Without it for Translation, many people worldwide would not have been introduced to world-class literature.
+Some may question if literature loses its essence in Translation, but it is worth remembering that translators have amazing writing skills.
 They keep literature alive in every language.
-Some literary devices in the source language just don’t work in the target language for whatever reason.
+Some literary devices in the source language don’t work in the target language.

 • Why is literary translation important?

-Literary translation is important for a number of reasons.
+Literary Translation is important for several reasons.
 It helps people in developing an understanding of the world.
-Some small publishers, which are dedicated only to literature in translation, focus on international literature as a matter of course.
+Some small publishers, which are dedicated only to literature in Translation, focus on international literature as a matter of course.
 It allows people to learn about the history of the world.
 It is also essential for those who wish to learn about politics.
 It makes it possible for people to enjoy the plays of Shakespeare and the poetry of Homer.
-Translating style: a literary approach to translation – a translation approach to literature.
+Translating style: a literary approach to Translation – a translation approach to literature.

 • What’s literary translation?

-Literary translation is the process in which the works of literature are translated so they can be enjoyed by the speakers of different languages.
-Books on history and politics are also translated by literary translation.
+Literary Translation is the process in which the works of literature are translated so speakers of different languages can enjoy them.
+Books on history and politics are also translated by literary Translation.
 It is the branch of the language industry that makes it possible for people to enjoy poetry and prose written by foreign poets and authors.

 Technical Translation